 If adjustments are needed to your photo, you should use photo editing software.
 If you don’t have one; pixlr.com, pixenate.com and fotoflexer.com are free on-line photo editing software which you can use without downloading.

 Harvard University does not endorse these websites but they are free and easy to use.
-Please ensure that your photo formatting edits don’t distort your image.
-If you need help with the editing please email ID Card services at firstname.lastname@example.org.
+Ensure that your photo formatting edits do not distort your image.
+If you need help with the editing email ID Card services at firstname.lastname@example.org.

 View your uploaded photo.
 If this is the photo you want to appear on your ID card, click “Submit“.
 However, if you don’t want this photo to appear on your ID card, click “Cancel” and upload another photo.
-Please be aware that your submitted photo will also be utilized in such places as on-line directories, and databases.
+Be aware that your submitted photo will also be utilized in such places as on-line directories and databases.

-The HSPH Registrar’s Office will distribute ID cards at Orientation on June 3rd, in the Kresge Cafeteria. .
+You will receive your ID card at check-in on July 1st.
 At that time, your identity and photo will be validated.
 You must bring a government-issued photo ID, such as a passport or a driver’s license in order to receive your ID card.
-You will not be given your Harvard ID card without some form of official documentation.
+You will not be given your ID card without some form of official documentation.

 By submitting your photo on-line, you will avoid waiting in line to have your photo taken after your arrival on campus and then waiting again for delivery of your ID card.

 If you have any questions, please read the Frequently Asked Questions (FAQ).
-If you would like to contact the ID Card Services Office with questions, please send them an e-mail at email@example.com.
+If you would like to contact ID Card Services with questions, send them an e-mail at email@example.com.
 Please type “Photo Upload” in the subject line.

 Thank you in advance for your attention to this.
-We are looking forward to your arrival.
+See you this summer!